Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 In addition to Irenaeus, we have the research from A. T. Robertson and Daniel Wallace that show 87 examples from early papyri, a few from the 1st century and some from the 2nd century, that show idiomatic and non-idiomatic use of hyper as bearing substitutionary force.
 In addition to them, J. U. Powell found a couple hundred examples in the Oxyrhynchus Papyri.
 (See Wallace's Beyond the Basics pages 383-389.)

-So, in light of the evidence of hyper bearing substitutionary force, we have not only those six explicit passages that I mentioned above, but we also have many more, granted that hyper was interpreted in the sense that Irenaeus did.
-The very fact that hyper could be interpreted as substitutionary is in itself significant because this means that the Apostle Paul, etc. would have known that his readers (at least some of them) would have probably interpreted hyper as bearing substitutionary force.
+So, in light of the evidence of hyper bearing substitutionary force, we have not only those six explicit passages that I mentioned above, but we also have many more, granted that hyper was interpreted in the sense that Irenaeus did (see 2 Corinthians 5:21, Galatians 3:13, 1 Peter 3:18, 1 John 3:16, etc.).
+The very fact that hyper could be interpreted as substitutionary is in itself significant because this means that the apostles would have known that their readers (at least some of them) would have probably interpreted hyper as bearing substitutionary force.

 And besides the actual Greek texts and the perception that these texts give, there are motifs of substitution throughout the whole Bible, including the sacrifices and Barabbas at the cross.

-I believe in substitutionary atonement, and I believe the evidence for it in terms of the Scripture verses provided above, the motifs, and perception given by the Old Testament sacrifices, is substantial and conclusive beyond any reasonable doubt.
+I believe the evidence for substitutionary atonement in terms of the Scripture verses provided above, the motifs, and perception given by the Old Testament sacrifices, is substantial and conclusive beyond any reasonable doubt.
 Furthermore, the gospel of the free grace of God seems to depend on it.
-If substitution is not true, it would be unclear how God could justify "the ungodly" as "being without strength," as "being sinners," as "being enemies of God," and as "being dead in trespasses" (all present participles) (Romans 4:5, 5:6, 5:8, 5:10 and Ephesians 2:5).
-God doesn't justify us because of what He does in us to change and transform us into moral people; rather, He justifies us solely as "ungodly people" on the basis of what Christ did for us in His life and death on the cross.
-It is hard to imagine how this could be possible if substitution and imputation were not true.
+If substitutionary atonement is not true, it would be unclear how God could justify "the ungodly" as "being without strength," as "being sinners," as "being enemies of God," and as "being dead in trespasses" (all present participles) (Romans 4:5, 5:6, 5:8, 5:10 and Ephesians 2:5).
+God doesn't justify us because of what He does in us to change and transform us into moral people; rather, He justifies us completely as "ungodly people" on the basis of what Christ did for us in His life and death on the cross.
+It is hard to imagine how this could be possible if substitutionary atonement and imputation are not true.

-The concept of penal substitution bothers a lot people.
-However, to understand this, I really think we have to start with the important presupposition that God and His law are inseparable.
-(For people who reject this presupposition, I'd like to know why the ark of the covenant, which contained the commandments, acted as the foundation for the mercy seat, i.e., God's throne, if the law was in fact separable from God?)
-Given this presupposition, we need to consider that there can be no effective law without penalties.
-Now, God is not only the lawgiver, but also aggrieved party when His law is broken.
+The concept of penal substitutionary atonement bothers some people.
+However, to understand this, I really think we have to start with the important presupposition that God and His law are inseparable in the sense that His honor is bound up in it.
+The first transgression of man was not in regard to what we call moral, but in regard to a positive precept (i.e., eating of a forbidden piece of fruit), thereby showing the extent of the divine displeasure against sin.
+In other words, God is not only the lawgiver, but also the aggrieved party when His law is broken.
 The Apostle Paul tells us, "The law worketh wrath" (Romans 4:15).
-The cross dealt with both the penalty and the wrath, disannulled the old legalistic age, and initiated this new gracious age where a "righteousness of God apart from law" is available to all people who believe in Christ (Romans 3:21-22).
-More specifically, since the cross marked the closure of the old age, the debts of the old age needed to be settled.
-Christ settled all debts by performing "redemption of the transgressions that were under the first testament" (Hebrews 9:15).
+The cross dealt with both the penalty and the wrath and manifested "a righteousness of God apart from law" that is available to all people who believe in Christ (Romans 3:21-22).
+At the cross, Christ settled all debts and performed "redemption of the transgressions that were under the first testament" (Hebrews 9:15).
 In this way, we can see that the cross had a legalistic aspect to it.
 For more details, I recommend taking a look at the article The Wrath Of God In The Old Testament: "The Law Brings Wrath" (offsite link).